 In addition, the critical temperature of CO2 is 31.2°C. When the temperature is lower than this critical value, the solubility of CO2 to grease becomes lower.
 Therefore, the general extraction temperature must be higher than the critical temperature of CO2.

-From the experimental data, the extraction temperature of 45 ℃ is the best temperature for extracting wheat germ oil.
+From the experimental data, the extraction temperature of 45 ℃ is the optimization temperature for extracting wheat germ oil.

 Pulverized particle size